Articles on: Getting Started

 Bring customer and order data into Crisp

-If you need more than the native store sync, you can also use custom data, imports, or the API.
+If the native store integration does not cover everything you need, you can also use imports, custom data, or the API.

 Build the knowledge base your shoppers actually need

 A good e-commerce knowledge base reduces a surprising amount of support volume.
-It is often the fastest way to deflect repetitive questions around shipping, returns, or product details while giving agents the right pages to share instantly.
+It is often the fastest way to deflect repetitive questions around shipping, returns, payments, sizing, product details, or delivery delays.

 The best first articles usually cover:

-• Shipping and delivery → timelines, carriers, tracking, and delays
+• Shipping and delivery → timelines, carriers, tracking, customs, delays, and geographic restrictions

-• Returns and refunds → how the process works and what customers should expect
+• Returns and refunds → how the process works, what customers should prepare, and when they can expect updates

-• Product details → sizing, materials, compatibility, or care instructions
+• Product details → sizing, materials, compatibility, care instructions, bundles, or variants

-• Payments and promotions → accepted methods, discounts, or failed payment questions
+• Payments and promotions → accepted payment methods, discount rules, failed payments, and gift cards

 Helpful guides: